tibebu-sime/sales-predictions/README.md

 # sales-predictions
-This is a project for forecasting sales of food items at various retail stores.
+This project is aimed to build a predictive model and forecast the sales of food items at various retail stores.